SCoRE Sets: A Versatile Framework for Simultaneous Inference: Acknowledgments

 \section{Acknowledgments}

-The first ideas of this paper emerged during a revision of a project with A. Bowring and T. Nichols from Oxford University.
-We are thankful to both for helpful discussions in early stages of the manuscript.
-Especially, A. Bowring for inspiring a dichotomy which turned out to be none: \emph{rest in peace Alex-style CoPE sets}.
-We thank D. Liebl from University of Bonn for reading the introduction and the example on multiple linear regression and providing ideas how to streamline the presentation and giving F.T. the opportunity to present parts of this work on a conference.
+F.T. is funded by the Deutsche Forschungsgemeinschaft (DFG) under Excellence Strategy The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID:390685689).
+F.T. and A.S. were partially supported by NIH grant R01EB026859.
+The first ideas of this paper emerged during a revision of a project with A. Bowring and T. Nichols and we are thankful to both for helpful discussions in early stages of the manuscript.
 F.T. also wants to thank the WIAS Berlin, where parts of this research was performed, for offering a guest researcher status and especially K. Tabelow and J. Pohlzehl for their general hospitality.
-F.T. owes special gratitude to B. Stankewitz for psychological support during the past two years during our little walks around the institute, helpful discussions on uniform convergence (Lemma \ref{lem:ConvergenceMaxima}), struggling through the introduction and giving valuable feedback while the notation was still a mess.
+F.T. thanks D. Liebl for reading through the introduction and the example on multiple linear regression and giving precious ideas how to streamline the presentation and providing the opportunity to present parts of this work on a conference and in a seminar in Bonn.
+F.T. owes special gratitude to B. Stankewitz for tremendous psychological support during Covid times, helpful discussions on uniform convergence (Lemma \ref{lem:ConvergenceMaxima}), struggling through the introduction and giving valuable feedback when the notation was still a complete mess.